adityadlele/linux101/_sources/ex0.md

 ## Part 1
 1. Go to your *network* directory and create a directory called *ex0*
-2. Create the following subdirectories inside the *ex0* directory: vasp,lammps,ase
+2. Create the following subdirectories inside the *ex0* directory: lammps,ase

 You will excute small simulations in each of the above subdirectories
 ## Part 2: ASE